 These programs vary from 1-10 weeks over the summer, spring break, and intersessions, and are led by a USF faculty member on-site.
 These programs are designed and facilitated by USF, providing students with direct USF course credit.

 Currently, there are no plans to offer a faculty-led program in Russia in 2021 but we are working with the Education Abroad office and academic units to develop a short-term intersession program focusing on the Russian history and culture in 2022.
-Please check back with us before the start of Fall 2021 semester.

 These programs are organized by recognized study abroad providers or institutions with which USF has signed contracts/affiliation agreements.
 They significantly expand the opportunities available to USF students, both in terms of destinations, as well as subject matter.
 Generally, students take courses with other US-based students, and often with local students.